chimera-linux/chimera-linux.github.io/about/index.md

 architectures as well as compile regular packages for them (however, native builds are encouraged, as cross-builds do not provide the same guarantees and not everything cross-compiles cleanly).

-## Frequently asked questions

-With the basics out of the way, there are some things to be clarified.

-### What is the distro's relation to Void Linux?

-If Chimera build templates and process seem suspciously similar to Void Linux's `xbps-src`, `cbuild` originally started as a rewrite of `xbps-src` to attempt to eliminate its various issues, and the main developer/founder of Chimera also worked on Void Linux.
-However, no actual code is shared with `xbps-src`.

-### Why Python for the source packaging?

-Python was chosen as it's more or less the standard scripting language on Unix-like systems nowadays and is robust and portable.
-The `cbuild` system does not rely on any modules outside of Python's standard library.
-The Python syntax is also flexible and adjustable enough to make for a nice syntax for templates without having to invent yet another DSL that would introduce its own bugs and need its own parsing.

-### How about ChimeraOS?

-The system also has no relation to ChimeraOS, besides the unfortunate name similarity.
-ChimeraOS used to be called GamerOS and renamed itself to ChimeraOS later; however, at this point Chimera Linux was already in public development with its name in place.